 which were quickly put in place.

-An Prolifics Testing test manager was promptly deployed to manage the test programme, with initial responsibility for System Integration Testing.
+A Prolifics Testing Test Manager was promptly deployed to manage the test programme, with initial responsibility for System Integration Testing.

 Working with the internal team, the test manager developed a test plan, based on requirements – which was signed off by the project team before additional Prolifics Testing consultants joined the project to develop test scripts for an initial cycle of integration testing against the delivered system.